Here are the 3 legal cases Trump may have to face once he’s no longer president

 WASHINGTON, D.C.
-(KXAN/NBC News) — Pres.
+(NBC News) — Pres.
 Donald Trump has still yet to concede to president-elect Joe Biden nearly three weeks after the 2020 Presidential Election.

 Despite the president’s 74-elector and 6 million popular vote deficit to Biden, the Trump campaign continues pursuing legal actions regarding unproven claims of voter fraud.